One way to effectively organize digital information

 We’ve all been there at some point.
 The good news is that you don’t have to stay there.
 Just like a good physical organization and purge, there is one effective way to organize digital information.

 All good things come in threes, right?
 I sure hope so, because there are three pillars in my system to organize digital information: Evernote, Dropbox and Google.

-How I organize digital information effectively:
+How to organize digital information effectively:

 All notes, correspondence and key information to remember.
 This includes both personal and business information for my own business.
 I do have a separate Evernote account for my corporate job for security and separation.

 A few of the information types that I store in Evernote:

 - Medical records.
 Fantastic for growth charts and immunization records for the kids, along with your health insurance cards and key numbers!
 With Evernote, that information is right at my smartphone fingertips.
 It’s glorious.

 - Auto information.
 How many times are you asked for your license plate number and can’t remember it?
 I’ve also had more times than I would have expected that I was asked for my VIN number.
 See above.
 Glorious information when you need it.